Lvkz/postgres2sqlite/README.md

 ```html
 Conversion ended successfully.
 You may want to look into db.sqlite3 to find your data.
 ```
-And you just have to click the url to access to the dumped file curated for insertion in SQLite.
+And you just have to click the url to access to the dumped file curated for SQLite insertion.